Save the date

 Second(s)

-We warmly invite participants from across the battery energy storage research, development and innovation ecosystem to attend, from the UK and beyond – whether working in academia, industry or policy.
-Join us in Newcastle as we continue to grow our community.
+We warmly invite participants from across the electrochemical energy storage research, development and innovation ecosystem to attend, from the UK and beyond – whether working in academia, industry or policy.
+Join us at the University of Warwick as we continue to grow our community.

 Raise your profile

-We invite organisations with an interest in electrochemical energy storage research to support the conference by becoming a sponsor and exhibiting.
-Take a look at the wide range of opportunities available and get in touch to discuss.
+We invite organisations with an interest in electrochemical energy storage research to support the conference by becoming a sponsor and /or exhibitor.
+Showcase your services and products to our captive audience!
+Take a look at the opportunities available and get in touch to discuss.

 Call for abstracts

 Help shape our conference programme by submitting an abstract for a talk or poster!
-Open to all academic and industry colleagues with novel research and ideas for collaboration.
-Deadline to submit is 12 April 2024.
+Open to all academic and industry colleagues working on electrochemical energy storage with novel research to share and ideas for collaboration and partnership.
+Deadline to submit is 24 March 2025.

 The Faraday Institution is the UK’s independent institute for electrochemical energy storage research, skills development, market analysis, and early-stage commercialisation.
 It brings together research scientists and industry partners on commercially valuable projects to reduce battery cost, weight, and volume; improve performance and reliability; and develop whole-life strategies including recycling and reuse.

-Position - Daniel M. Tellep Distinguished Professor of Materials Science and Engineering at the University of California, Berkeley
+Position - Distinguished Professor of Chemistry and Materials Science and Engineering, Binghamton University

-Position - Professor of Applied Chemistry at Tokyo University of Science
+Position - Professor at the Pritzker School of Molecular Engineering, University of Chicago

 "We want to showcase how the UK's research community is at the forefront of scientific and technical excellence, bringing our industrial delegates and academic community together."